pdemeulenaer/my-ds-documentation/docs/documentation/Pandas_Documentation.rst

 Or, as before, we can do an editable install with pip install -e .

+Here is a sample project, as an example: https://github.com/pypa/sampleproject .
+Although the setup.py is still populated, the pyproject.toml file is already present and the package can be built using pip -m build . --wheel

 Question: we might have requirements.txt and as well the install_requires declaration within a setup.py (or better setup.cfg) ... is there a duplication/conflict?
 Actually no, as explained here:

 - https://towardsdatascience.com/requirements-vs-setuptools-python-ae3ee66e28af